SabretWoW/CIS/README.md

 # A few things I struggled with/want to enhance:

+* I should have named the short_link property of the model "suffix" or something like that and used a method in the model and used a concatenation method to build the full URL on the fly.
+It's a tad confusing but still works.
+That would've saved data in the database, but increased the computational requirements.
+Both options have probably a negligible overall impact to app resources, but with a million shortlinks for example, the latter option (storing only suffix) might have been the better solution.

+* I probably could DRY my tests a bit.
+Usually use ShouldaMatchers for basic validation tests, but since I use before_validate callbacks, it was interfering with my validation specs.
+I just reverted to basic, clean RSpec to get the job done.

 * I tried for over an hour to implement a "copy to clipboard" function in the popover, but I couldn't get the p tag to recognize my onclick() function.
 It was just a bonus I wanted to push myself to try.
 I moved on to hosting the application.

 * I implemented Ahoy! for analytics at the beginning because I thought I would use it.
 I ended up not, but I like having multiple sources of analytics in production applications.
+Google Analytics is usually one of the first things I like to wire up. #ILoveData

 * The UI could definitely use some work.
 I enjoy front-end development and is an aspect I'd like to improve upon, but it's definitely not a strong suit.
 Bootstrap 5 is my go to UI toolkit, and I like developing for mobile first.
 Better flashes, tidied up list of shortlinks in a sortable+filterable data table, and some pixel-peeping on the positioning of some UI elements.

 * I've used Kaminari in other apps for pagination.
 This app probably won't need it given the number of users who will be using it, but in a production app, I'd limit the number of links displayed at the bottom to maybe 10-20 per page.
+I'd probably use Memcached/Redis to cache the first few pages and bust the cache each time a shortlink was created just to speed the app along a bit.

-* "Eliminate" the possibilty of foul and/or offensive words that may appear due to the pure random implementation of the URL suffix generation.
+* Attempt to eliminate the possibilty of foul and/or offensive words that may appear due to the pure random implementation of the URL suffix generation.

 * Ability to add a flag at the end of the URL (i.e. a + like bit.ly does) to allow users to preview the full URL target before visiting a shortlink.
 Extending that further, a "flag" for illegal websites to allow users to report.